Neil Goldschmidt, former Oregon governor who confessed to sex with a minor in the 1970s, has died

-Under Oregon law, Goldschmidt's relationship with the girl would have been considered statutory rape because of her age.
-Goldschmidt escaped punishment because the statute of limitations had expired.

-Goldschmidt made his confession to The Oregonian as the Willamette Week newspaper was preparing to publish an article revealing the relationship with the girl.

-In that confession, Goldschmidt claimed the relationship lasted for about a year.
-Later newspaper reports showed it had lasted as long as three years, and the woman told newspapers in interviews that were published after her death in 2011 that it continued for more than a decade.
+Goldschmidt confessed to The Oregonian as the rival Willamette Week was preparing to publish an article revealing the abuse.
+He claimed the relationship — which he called an "affair" — lasted for about a year.
+Later newspaper reports showed it had lasted as long as three years.
+In interviews that were published after her death in 2011, the woman told newspapers that it actually continued for more than a decade and contributed to a tragic life of alcohol and drug abuse.

-Because of Goldschmidt's golden-boy image, his admission was a blockbuster.
-Questions were raised about who else knew his secret, and whether anyone helped him cover it up over the years.

-The scandal occurred months after Goldschmidt had assumed two high-profile positions: as chairman of the Oregon Board of Higher Education and as a point man for a Texas firm trying to acquire Portland General Electric.
+The abuse was revealed months after Goldschmidt had assumed two high-profile positions: as chairman of the Oregon Board of Higher Education and as a point man for a Texas firm trying to acquire Portland General Electric.
+He retreated from public life.

-Goldschmidt agreed to take on the higher education job at the bidding of Gov. Ted Kulongoski, a fellow Democrat.

-As governor from 1987 to 1991, Goldschmidt led the state as it recovered from nearly eight years of recession following the decline of the timber industry.
-He was credited with reforming the state's workers' compensation system and pursuing international trade opportunities.
+“In the 35 years since I failed this young woman, her family, and my family, the pain has never eased,” Goldschmidt told The Oregonian in an email after the victim died in 2011.

 When the abuse became public, Goldschmidt’s portrait was moved from a prominent place in the state Capitol to a hidden library.
 In 2011, it was put in storage at the state historical society.